AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 * Active
     > The active method is like `Button{font-size:18px;background-color:red}`, which means all the Button in this document may all be effected in cascading way.
 It's too general and very hard to debug and track.

+So, to make styles more reusable and composable, we have to reconstruct our style infrastructures in **Component-oriented Styling Designing** methods.

 #### Basic Selectors